guregodevo/grafalgo/README.md

 # grafalgo

-Grafalgo is a graph processor that provides Distributed Graph Analytics (DGA) written for Big graph and run on top of a Spark cluster.
+Grafalgo is a graph processor that provides Distributed Graph Analytics (DGA) written for Big graph on top of a Spark cluster.

 Currently, Grafalgo supports the following analytics:
 - Louvain Modularity